datacaboodles/python-problem-solving-engine/problems/count_digits/problem.md

 - The input number is a negative integer.

 ## Step 5: Sub-parts
+- Check if the number is zero
+- Ignore the sign if the number is negative
+- Initialize a counter
+- Repeatedly reduce the number
-- Accept the input number.
+- Increase the counter for each reduction
-- Determine the total number of digits in the number.
+- Stop when the number becomes empty
-- Display the digit count.
+- Produce the count

 ## Step 6: Pseudocode
 - Receive the input number.
 - Process the number to count how many digits it contains.
 - Store the total digit count.
 - Display the result.

+Start
+If number equals zero → output 1 and stop
+Convert number to positive
+Set counter to zero
+While number is greater than zero
+    Increase counter
+    Reduce number by removing one digit
+Output counter
+End

 ## Step 7: Dry Run